Shell by Example: Printf POSIX + Bash

 Bash

-Bash can store directly with -v flag:
+Bash can store printf output directly with the -v flag.

 printf -v myvar "Value: %05d" 42